sous-chefs/iis/README.md

 * `mod_management` - installs Web server Management Console which supports management of local and remote Web servers
 * `mod_security` - installs URL Authorization (Authorizes client access to the URLs that comprise a Web application), Request Filtering (configures rules to block selected client requests) and IP Security (allows or denies content access based on IP address or domain name) support.
 * `mod_tracing` -  installs support for tracing ASP.NET applications and failed requests.

+Note: Not every possible IIS module has a corresponding recipe.
+The foregoing recipes are included for convenience, but users may also place additional IIS modules that are installable as Windows features into the ``node['iis']['components']`` array.

 License and Author
 ==================